A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Introduction

 \subsection{Our Contribution}

-In this paper, we study the fine-grained 3D radio map estimation problem with an objective of estimating high-resolution 2D radio maps at arbitrary altitudes (heights) within a 3D region of interest, using radio samples collected at different heights throughout that 3D region.
-This problem is uniquely challenging due to \emph{ultra-sparse sampling}, where the high-resolution requirement of radio maps to be estimated conflicts with the ultra-small number of radio samples collected.
-Nowadays, although more and more low-flying aircrafts like drones can carry sensors and collect radio samples within a 3D space, the cost of sensors is very high.
-For example, even a low-end sensor like the Ettus USRP B200mini can cost over $1,000$ USD.
-To generate radio maps with a resolution of $128 \times 128$ at three possible heights (as in~\cite{Zhang24:TCCN:3DMap}), a $1\%$ sampling rate would require over 490 sensors, totaling more than $490,000$ USD which is unacceptable.
-Therefore, practical fine-grained 3D radio map estimation approaches must be able to accurately estimate radio maps from ultra-sparse sampling (e.g., $\le 0.1\%$ sampling rates).
-However, existing 3D radio map estimation approaches, such as those proposed by~\cite{Hu23:TVT:3DMap,zhao20253d,krijestorac2021spatial,Chen15:Letter:3DMap}, do not take into account the ultra-sparse sampling challenge and typically require a sampling rate of at least $3\%$ to predict high-quality radio maps.
+In this paper, we study the fine-grained 3D radio map construction problem with an objective of constructing high-resolution 2D radio maps at arbitrary altitudes (heights) within a 3D region of interest, using radio samples collected at different heights throughout that 3D region.
+This problem is uniquely challenging due to \emph{ultra-sparse sampling}, where the high-resolution requirement of radio maps conflicts with the ultra-small number of radio samples collected.

+{Nowadays, more and more low-flying aircrafts like drones can carry sensors and collect radio samples within a 3D space.
+Due to the real-time requirement of radio resource management (e.g., IEEE standard 802.22 \cite{IEEE80222} requires that the operating channel used for communication between a base station and Customer Premise Equipments (CPEs) within a Wireless Regional Area Network (WRAN) cell shall be sensed at least every 2 seconds for the signal types as required by a particular regulatory domain), it is impractical to use a single drone to densely sample a large 3D space within several seconds.
+Considering that the cost of sensors that can collect radio samples is very high (e.g., even a low-end sensor like the Ettus USRP B200mini can cost over $1,000$ USD~\cite{EttusB200mini}), it is practically significant for fine-grained 3D radio map construction approaches to be able to accurately construct radio maps from a minimal number of radio samples collected by a few drones.
+In this paper, we aim to construct fine-grained 3D radio maps from ultra-small sampling rates (e.g., $\le 0.1\%$ sampling rates).} In contrast, existing 3D radio map construction approaches, such as those proposed by~\cite{Hu23:TVT:3DMap,zhao20253d,krijestorac2021spatial,Chen15:Letter:3DMap}, do not take into account the ultra-sparse sampling challenge and typically require a sampling rate of at least $3\%$ to predict high-quality radio maps.
 Their performance under ultra-small sampling rates remains an open question.